ake369/kidney_stone_prediction/README.md

 ## AI-Driven Interface for Early Detection of Kidney Stones: A Complete ML Solution
 This project aims to predict the possible existence of kidney stones using a lab report dataset.
-It features an end-to-end machine learning pipeline, starting from data preprocessing to the deployment of a user-friendly interface for prediction.
+It incorporated an end-to-end machine learning pipeline, starting from data preprocessing to the deployment of a user-friendly interface for prediction.
 The project integrates essential data science activities such as data preprocessing, feature engineering, model training, and evaluation, all wrapped in a web-based interface to enhance user interaction.
 ## Project Overview
 ## Goal
 The primary objective is to develop a machine learning model that can predict the likelihood of kidney stones based on several lab test results.
 The prediction model is embedded within a web-based user interface that allows healthcare professionals and patients to input lab values and get instant predictions.